With the summer transfer window about to get in full swing, clubs are starting the fight for Nicolas Pepe.

-Of course, as is the brutal reality for every team in France that isn’t PSG, this form has brought inevitable links to some of Europe’s biggest giants, with a transfer rumoured to be certain this summer.
+Of course, as is the brutal reality for every team in France that isn’t Paris Saint-Germain, this form has brought inevitable links to some of Europe’s biggest giants, with a transfer rumoured to be certain this summer.

 Even Lille’s chairman, Gerard Lopez, has resigned himself to losing his star man, admitting Pepe has moved into a financial territory his club just cannot compete with.

-“It is certain, he will leave,” he said recently.
+“It is certain, he will leave,” he said.
 “He has moved into a price range that we cannot afford anymore.
 There is a career choice to make for him, I think he will have the choice.”

 So, with Lille already bracing themselves for Pepe’s departure, where could he end up?
 Which European Goliath will win the day and sign one of Ligue 1’s most exciting talents?
 We’ve taken a look.